Kripner/nanoproof/README.md

 ![minif2f plots](dev/combined_plots.png)

-An attempt to replicate AlphaProof / HyperTree Proof Search.
+Open and efficient automated theorem prover.
 Built on top of [nanochat](https://github.com/karpathy/nanochat) and the official AlphaProof pseudocode, with several open-source datasets and tools wired in.
 The pipeline
 covers: